 However, it’s in their interest to keep users active and placing bets on their platform.
 As long as something’s in it for the bookmaker, they’re happy.

 Whilst it’s fair to say matched betting has changed a lot in the past 5 years or so, it’s a myth to say matched betting is no longer profitable.

 As we’ve already discussed, matched betting is still the number one method to make money online and it’s arguably more profitable than ever.

-I can only see this trend continuing as we head into 2019.
+I can only see this trend continuing as we head towards 2020.